crossminer/CrossRec/README.md

 <img src="https://github.com/crossminer/CrossRec/blob/master/images/CrossRec.png" width="450">
 </p>

 The developer interacts with the system by sending a request for recommendations.
 The request contains a list of libraries that are already included in the project the developer is working on.
 The <b>Data Encoder</b> collects <i> background data </i> from OSS repositories, represents them in a <i>mathematically computable format</i>, which is then used as a base for other components of CrossRec.
-The graph representation is depicted in the following figure.
+We use a Knowledge Graph to model the relationships among projects and libraries as given below.

 <p align="center">
 <img src="https://github.com/crossminer/CrossRec/blob/master/images/Graph.png" width="450">